geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-11-11/meeting-transcript.md

 You watch me do it.
 You watch me do it.
 I just did it live on stream.
-Um, so if you just on your TinyBox, if you run, uh, the Python tiny grad runtime ops cloud, uh, and then you forward port 6667 to your computer, just run with cloud=1 in middle work.
+Um, so if you just on your TinyBox, if you run, uh, the Python tinygrad runtime ops cloud, uh, and then you forward port 6667 to your computer, just run with cloud=1 in middle work.
 Um, see it can hit your TinyBox.
 Will there ever be a tiny book?
 No.